 Grilled Vegetables Marinade

-You can grill many vegetables with only a little oil, salt, and pepper, but a good, simple marinade makes all the difference.
+Crowd pleasing– You can grill vegetables with only a little oil, salt, and pepper, but a good, simple marinade makes all the difference.
 I love this easy blend, made with pantry staples that together add a punch of perfectly savory-sweet flavor to your favorite summer veggies.
+Even your kids will love it!

 - Olive oil – to get the perfect grilled char